philou/philou.github.com/source/_posts/2018-08-22-presenting-a-large-scale-refactoring-as-a-business-opportunity.markdown

 ### Presenting a similar success story and its impact on the business

 Most of our companies have been through similar refactorings in the past.
 We can try to find a successful one and draw parallels to forecast benefits for the business.
 If the company is too young to have any or they were all failures, we can have a look in the whole industry.
 When I was at [Devoxx in Paris](https://www.devoxx.fr/), [Hervé Lourdin](https://twitter.com/hervelourdin?lang=fr) the CTO of [VideDressing](https://www.videdressing.com/) presented how they managed to do a large scale refactoring.
 Among other things, he went over how he managed to get sponsorship from his board.
 If you understand French, have a look at [the full talk](https://www.youtube.com/watch?v=UZt07-dsTdU).
-In this case as in most, a high likelihood of reduction in the costs of bugs and new features is what made the point.
+In this case as in most, a likely promise of reduction in the costs of bugs and new features is what made the point.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UZt07-dsTdU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-> 💡 In most cases, a high likelihood of reduction in the costs of bugs and new features is what gets a refactoring prioritized.
+> 💡 In most cases, a likely promise of reduction in the costs of bugs and new features is what gets a refactoring prioritized.

 ### Be a Badass Developer